Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

    		selenium.waitForPageToLoad("30000");
    }

-There is hardly any thing comprehensible from script.
-Even the regular users of application would not be able to figure out as to what script does.
-A better script would have been:
+This script is incomprehisible to anyone other than those high familier with the AUT's page source.
+Even regular users of application would have difficulty understanding what script does.
+A better script would be

 .. code-block:: java